Translate

 Storage Options

-Cal Poly offers convenient and secure summer storage to take the hassle out of moving your belongings.
-Pack up your belongings and drop them off at your designated pick location.
-We’ll keep them safe over the summer and your belongings will be delivered to your space in time for move-in.
+Cal Poly offers convenient and secure storage to take the hassle out of moving your belongings.
+Pack up your belongings and drop them off at your designated location.
+We’ll keep them safe and deliver them to your space in time for move-in.

 You can also reach out to local storage companies to inquire about their summer storage options.
 Here's a map of local storage options